Park-Patrick/commentapp/smol.md

-## Welcome to my smol poster
+# Welcome to my smol poster

 ### If you like the poster, want to collaborate, or have any questions, please leave a comment below!

-### There is no sign-in necessary, but please leave your contact info if you would like a response
+### There is no sign-in necessary, so you may remain anonymous or leave contact info if you would like a response!

 ![poster](https://i.imgur.com/T93Ip5Q.png)